 Also on January 11, 2011, the Society obtained a one-year \$5 million revolving credit facility from U.S. Bank.
 The facility, which is unsecured, bears interest based on the Eurodollar rate plus 75 basis points.
 Interest only is payable monthly.
-At December 31, 2012 and 2011 there were no drawings against the facility.
+At December 31, 2013 and 2012 there were no drawings against the facility.

 On April 5, 2011, the Society obtained a \$20 million revolving credit facility, secured by DFMS's investment in unrestricted marketable securities, from Bank of America Merrill Lynch, to be used primarily for working capital and other business purposes.
 The facility bears interest based on the Eurodollar rate plus 1.0%.
 Interest is payable monthly.
 The revolving credit may be drawn and repaid at any time through April 2016.
 If not extended or renegotiated, unpaid principal will be due in 2016.
-At December 31, 2012 and 2011, \$9,155 and \$9,340 was outstanding under this loan, respectively, and is reflected on the accompanying consolidated statements of financial position as notes payable.
-Interest expense amounted to \$149 and \$95 for the years ended December 31, 2012 and 2011, respectively.
-For the years ended December 31, 2012 and 2011, the interest rates assigned to each borrowing tranche ranged from 1.353% to 1.503%, and 1.353% to 1.734%, respectively.
+At December 31, 2013 and 2012, \$9,155 was outstanding under this loan and is reflected on the accompanying consolidated statements of financial position as notes payable.
+Interest expense amounted to \$128 and \$149 for the years ended December 31, 2013 and 2012, respectively.
+For the years ended December 31, 2013 and 2012, the interest rates assigned to each borrowing tranche ranged from 1.27% to 1.73% and 1.35% to 1.50%, respectively.
+At December 31, 2013, the effective interest rate was 1.27%.

-Each new facility includes standard affirmative and negative covenants usual and customary for similar facilities, including remaining an ongoing business, quarterly financial reporting, limitations on additional indebtedness, and no assignment of collateral.
+Each of these facilities include standard affirmative and negative covenants usual and customary for similar facilities, including remaining an ongoing business, quarterly financial reporting, limitations on additional indebtedness, and no assignment of collateral.